patrickbucher/factorizer/article/article.md

     2. If $r$ is a natural number, $p_i$ is added to the sequence of prime factors.
 This step is repeated with $x=r$ as long as the remainder $r$ is a natural number.
-    3. If the remainder $r is not a natural number, step 2.2 is tried with the next prime number $p_{i+1}$.
+    3. If the remainder $r$ is not a natural number, the above step is retried with the next prime number $p_{i+1}$.
-    4. The process finishes when the remainder $r$ becomes $1$ and yields the sequence of found prime factors as its result.
+    4. The process finishes when the remainder $r$ becomes $1$.
+The sequence of found prime factors is returned as the result.

 This computation, especially the first step (finding the prime numbers), is computationally expensive.
 If the task of finding prime factors is extended to